-We have a significant amount of debt, which may limit our ability to fund general corporate requirements and obtain additional financing, limit our flexibility in responding to business opportunities and competitive developments and increase our vulnerability to adverse economic and industry conditions.
+We have a significant amount of debt, which may limit our ability to fund general corporate requirements and obtain additional financing, limit our flexibility in responding to business opportunities and competitive developments and increase our vulnerability to adverse economic and industry conditions

-As of March 31, 2012, we had an outstanding term loan with a principal balance of \$98.8 million and a revolving credit line pursuant to which we can borrow up to an additional \$200 million, all of which is available to be drawn.
-As of such date, we also had outstanding notes to sellers arising from numerous acquisitions in the total principal amount of \$12.0 million.
+As of September 30, 2012, we had an outstanding term loan with a principal balance of \$96.3 million and a \$200 million revolving credit line, all of which is available to be drawn, subject to compliance with applicable covenants.
+As of such date, we also had outstanding notes to sellers arising from numerous acquisitions in the total principal amount of \$9.0 million.
 As a result of obligations associated with our debt:

-we may not have sufficient liquidity to respond to business opportunities, competitive developments and adverse economic conditions;
+· we may not have sufficient liquidity to respond to business opportunities, competitive developments and adverse economic conditions;